Malagasy cuisine: Contemporary cuisine

 Throughout the country, rice is considered the preeminent food and constitutes the main staple of the diet in all but the most arid regions of the south and west.
 Accompanying dishes served with rice vary regionally according to availability of ingredients and local cultural norms.
 Outside the home, Malagasy cuisine is served at simple roadside stalls (gargottes) or sit-down eateries (hotely).
 Snacks and rice-based meals may also be purchased from ambulatory street vendors.
 Upscale restaurants offer a wider variety of foreign cuisine and Malagasy dishes bearing French and other outside influences in preparation technique, ingredients and presentation.

+Despite the majority of the population being Christian, dietary taboos based on traditional beliefs remain widespread among Christians and non-Christians alike.
+These observances, known as fady, vary between ethnic groups and include restrictions against eating pork among the Sakalava, and prohibitions against eating cows or sea turtles without horns among the Antandroy.

 Rice (vary)

 Since at least 1915, rice (vary) has been the cornerstone of the Malagasy diet and is typically consumed at every meal.
-James Sibree noted that the verb "to eat a meal" in the Malagasy language is commonly mihinam-bary —literally, to eat rice.
+James Sibree noted that the verb "to eat a meal" in the Malagasy language is commonly mihinam-bary—literally, to eat rice.
+In Malagasy culture, rice carries religious and nutritional significance.
+It is fed to children and the elderly to ensure their good health, and features in religious practices and festivities.

+Several varieties are cultivated across Madagascar, with two particularly common: the partly refined vary mena ("red rice"), and the fully refined white rice.
+Most households maintain their own rice fields, supplementing what they cannot grow with rice purchased at market.

 Rice may be prepared with varying amounts of water to produce a fluffy dry rice (vary maina, /mg/) eaten with some kind of accompaniment (laoka) in sauce.
 It may also be prepared with extra water to produce a soupy rice porridge called vary sosoa (/mg/) which is typically eaten for breakfast or prepared for the sick.
 Vary sosoa may be accompanied with a dry laoka such as kitoza, smoked strips of zebu meat.
 A popular variation, vary amin'anana (/mg/), is a traditional porridge made with rice, meat and chopped greens.
 During a highland famadihana (reburial ceremony), a special kind of rice called vary be menaka (/mg/, "rice with much fat") is rice served with fatty chunks of beef or preferably, highly fatty chunks of pork.

+Rice is not always eaten whole.
+Ground into flour, it is used to form dishes such as dumplings; roasted and ground, it becomes lango, a rice meal that stores particularly well during transport.
+Through a close association with ancestors, lango is understood to have healing properties.